proutkarsh3104/Tic-Tac-Toe/README.md

 This Tic-Tac-Toe project is a beginner-friendly way to learn Python, game logic, and AI basics, and offers a foundation for those interested in exploring more complex game development or AI strategies.
 ```

-This extended `README.md` offers detailed information on features, game modes, and the AI logic to give potential contributors and users a comprehensive understanding of the project.
-Let me know if you’d like to add or adjust anything!